neilbaldwin/XYSlew/readme.md

 I've included the code separately but look at the example .TOSC file to see how to implement it.
 Apart from the main code, the two sliders also have a `onValueChanged()` function that uses the `:notify()` method on the XY object to send/set the Slew and Pull parameters.

-Look at the top of the file `xyslew.lua` as there are a couple of constants to set the range/scale of both the slew and the pull.

 ### Usage

 In your actual project you'll want to place the *ghost* XY on top of the real one and make the *ghost* one invisible.
 In the example I've separated them out so you can see what's going on.

+Look at the top of the file `xyslew.lua` as there are a couple of constants to set the range/scale of both the slew and the pull.

+Also at the top of the `xyslew.lua` file is the path to the *target* XY object - you'll need to set that path properly in your project.

 Feel free to use and/or modify as you like.